 After the inheritance tax has been paid, the remaining value of the estate is distributed.

 Also, probate isn’t usually granted until IHT has been paid, which can seem like a catch-22.

 Solution 1: If there's enough cash in the estate to settle the IHT bill, the executor can arrange a payment directly from the estate to HMRC.

-Solution 3: If some of the estate is in the form of property, IHT on the property can be paid off in instalments, over as long as ten years.
+Solution 3: If some of the estate is in the form of property, IHT on the property can be paid off in instalments over as long as 10 years.

-There are various other circumstances in which it may be difficult to settle the IHT bill up front.
+There are various other circumstances in which it may be challenging to settle the IHT bill upfront.

-Talk to a financial adviser if you are the executor of an estate and find yourself in this kind of situation.
+Talk to a financial adviser if you are the executor of an estate and find yourself in this situation.

 What about my family home?

-The current residence nil rate band is £175,000, meaning a couple could leave up to £1,000,000 of assets tax-free to their children if this includes the family home.
+The current residence nil rate band is £175,000, meaning a couple could leave up to £1 million of assets tax-free to their children if this includes the family home.